nhelfman/smooth_native_scroll/README.md

 **Issue**: during scrolling, white areas appear in the background although no white content was added to the DOM - we expect to see only red, green and blue areas.

 (!)
-This is not always happening and can depends on different environment factors like screen / display settings / CPU / ....
+This is not always happening and can depends on different environment factors like screen / display settings / slow CPU / ....

 ![alt text](image.png)